Atari Jaguar: Launch

 Computer Gaming World wrote in January 1994 that the Jaguar was "a great machine in search of a developer/customer base", as Atari had to "overcome the stigma of its name (lack of marketing and customer support, as well as poor developer relations in the past)".
 Atari had "ventured late into third-party software support" for the Jaguar, but competing console 3DO's "18 month public relations blitz" resulted in "an avalanche of software support".
 The small size and poor quality of the Jaguar's game library became the most commonly cited reason for tepid adoption, because early releases like Trevor McFur in the Crescent Galaxy, Raiden, and Evolution: Dino Dudes also received poor reviews, the latter two for failing to take full advantage of the Jaguar's hardware.
-Jaguar did eventually earn praise with games such as Tempest 2000, Doom, and Wolfenstein 3D.
+Jaguar eventually earned praise with games such as Tempest 2000, Doom, and Wolfenstein 3D.
 The most successful game during the Jaguar's first year was Alien vs. Predator.
 However, these occasional successes were seen as insufficient while the Jaguar's competitors were receiving a continual stream of critically acclaimed software; GamePro concluded its rave review of Alien vs. Predator by remarking "If Atari can turn out a dozen more games like AvP, Jaguar owners could truly rest easy and enjoy their purchase."
 Next Generation commented that "thus far, Atari has spectacularly failed to deliver on the software side, leaving many to question the actual quality and capability of the hardware.
 With only one or two exceptions – Tempest 2000 is cited most frequently – there have just been no truly great games for the Jaguar up to now."
 It further noted that though Atari is well known by older gamers, the company had much less overall brand recognition than Sega, Sony, Nintendo, or even The 3DO Company.
 However, they argued that with its low price point, the Jaguar might still compete if Atari could improve the software situation.

+In Japan, Mumin Corporation distributed the console rather than Atari Japan.
+Starting in December 1994, Mumin sold the Jaguar at 25 Toys "R" Us locations bundled with Alien vs Predator.